Highlighted Review

 This book is highly recommended to all Christie fans, and will be engaging to those interested in Mesopotamia between the world wars and that interesting time period.

-Series recommendations
+Series recommendation

 Death on Nantucket by Francine Mathews